 When it comes to branding, the major players probably come to mind first — Amazon, Coca-Cola®, Disney, and so on.
 The strength of their name recognition is immense.
 When these names come up, you immediately see their logo, and even if the logo doesn’t bully its way into your brain, you at least know what they’re selling.
 It doesn’t matter whether you consume their products or not; you know them.
 They’ve seared your mind with a branding iron.
 (See what we did there?)

 Many manufacturing and industrial companies, however, don't think that they need to worry about branding.
-They prefer to rely on word of mouth and referrals to attract new business, and they feel that branding isn't important in their space.
+Some still prefer to rely on word of mouth marketing and referrals to attract new business, and they feel that branding isn't important in their space.

 But there's a better way to grow your business.

-The fact is that the manufacturing and industrial marketplace is extremely crowded, with different companies offering many of the same services and capabilities.
-A solid, recognizable and memorable brand can help you stand out from the crowd and put you in position to win more business.
+The fact is that the manufacturing and industrial marketplace can be extremely crowded, with different companies offering many of the same services and capabilities.
+A solid, recognizable and memorable brand can help you stand out from the crowd and put you in a position to win more business.

 Here's why you should build your manufacturing brand.